 From 1945 to 1948 Turing worked for the National Physical Laboratory in London where in 1946 he produced a first design for an Automatic Computing Engine (ACE).
 A initial version, called Pilot ACE, was successfully completed in 1950, though by this time he had moved from NPL to Manchester University.
 At Manchester he contributed to the pioneering work on electronic computing by Williams and Kilburn, and began to study morphogenesis.
 From 1949 he continued theorising and publishing in fields which have latterly become known as computing, artificial intelligence and non-linear dynamical theory.
 He was made a Fellow of the Royal Society in 1951.

-Turing died suddenly in 1954.
+Turing died of cyanide poisoning in 1954.
 The far-reaching impact of his theories, his life and his legacy are celebrated in this exhibition.

 BBC History, More Information About: Alan Turing.
 Available at: http://www.bbc.co.uk/history/people/alan_turing.
 (Accessed: 5th November 2012).